TheGnarCo/gnarails/README.md

   - Generate token.
   - Store/copy the token temporarily.

-* Store the token value in circle
+* Store the token value in circle.
-  - Find the repo settings
+  - Find the repo settings.
-  - Build Settings > Environment Variables
+  - Build Settings > Environment Variables.
-  - Add Variable
+  - Add Variable.
-  - Name the variable `PRONTO_GITHUB_ACCESS_TOKEN` with the value from the previous Personal Access Token
+  - Name the variable `PRONTO_GITHUB_ACCESS_TOKEN` with the value from the previous Personal Access Token.